Schroeder Saddletree Factory

 Madison is a fitting place for this museum.
 At one time home to thirteen saddletree factories, this Ohio River community was recognized as a leading center of saddletree production.
 Hundreds of thousands of saddle frames poured out of Madison by steamboat and rail to all parts of the globe during the late 19th century.

-The Schroeder Saddletree Factory Museum is open to the public Mid-April through October, Saturdays-Sundays 1-4:30 and Mondays 10-4:30.
-The last tour begins at 4:00.
-Admission charged.
+The Schroeder Saddletree Factory Museum is open to the public Mid-April through October, Friday-Monday 1-4:30.
+Admission $4.00 adults, students and children FREE.

 The Schroeder Saddletree Factory Museum is one of many historic properties owned and operated by Historic Madison, Inc., a non-profit organization dedicated to education, promotion and assistance in preservation and restoration of historic resources which protect our heritage and enhance the quality of life in Madison, Indiana.
 For additional information contact Historic Madison, Inc.